Form 1099-MISC: Withholding and estimated tax payment

 Form 1099 need not be attached to the payee's tax return if no tax was withheld.
 In general, payer-sent forms are used to substantiate claims of withholding, so only forms that involve withholding need to be attached.

 In almost all cases, income associated with Form 1099-MISC is not subject to withholding.
 However, income from class II or class III gaming as an Indian tribal member must be withheld.

 Withholding requirements are different for nonresident payees, in which case Form 1042-S is used instead.

 Individuals whose income is primarily from Form 1099-MISC therefore need to send estimated tax payments through the Electronic Federal Tax Payment System (EFTPS) or by paper-filing Form 1040-ES with a check.

-Even those who don't need to pay income tax may still owe some social security or Medicare taxes.
+Even those who do not need to pay income tax may still owe some social security or Medicare taxes.
 So very low-income individuals who are self-employed may need to file returns whereas comparable individuals who work as an employee (whose income is withheld) may not.